phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

       git fetch origin
       git merge origin/master

-# Pull Requests (PR)
+# Pull Requests

-All modifications to the CICE-Consortium repositories will have to be done via a pull request from a fork.
+All modifications to the CICE-Consortium repositories will have to be done via a Pull Request (PR) from a fork.
 These pull requests will be formally reviewed and tested before being accepted and pulled into the Consortium repository.
 In general, the recommended process is to create a branch in a fork, develop and test, keep up to date with the CICE-Consortium master, document, and then when ready execute a pull request to the Consortium repository.

 To execute a pull request,
 * Login to your fork in github (i.e. https://github.com/username/CICE)